damien-meere/full_stack_milestone/README.md

 ### User & UserProfile Models
 Django’s authentication system provides the base structures for authorising, authenticating and accounts user interactions with the platform.
-The authentication system, bundled as a Django contrib module in django.contrib.aut, handles user accounts, groups, permissions and cookie-based user sessions.
-This default implementation includes the User model out of the box.
+The authentication system, bundled as a Django contrib module in django.contrib.auth, handles user accounts, groups, permissions and cookie-based user sessions.
+This default implementation includes the **User model** out of the box.
 User objects are the core of the authentication system.
 They represent the people interacting with the site and are used to facilitate things like access restrictions, user registration etc. Within Django’s authentication framework, these user objects represent all users on the site - both Customer and Admin.
-'Superusers' or admin 'staff' users are just standard user objects with special attributes
+'Superusers' or admin 'staff' users are just standard user objects with special attributes.
+The Primary Key for a user is an assigned User ID.

 The primary attributes of the default user are:
 *   username